Quicr/quicr-protocol-spec/moq-arch.md

 ultra low latency delivery for interactive applications such as conferencing and gaming.

-* To support low latency the granularity of the delivered objects ,in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
+* To support low latency the granularity of the delivered objects, in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
 QuicR uses a publish and subscription semantic along with a wildcard name to simplify and